top of page

 Our Team

-VLN would be nothing without our dedicated teachers, wonderful volunteers, and passionate program facilitators!
-Our team comes in many shapes and sizes, but one thing remains the same: a shared love of community and passion for equitable literacy education.
-Here are a few members of the team!
+Our team comes in many shapes and sizes, but two things remains the same: a love of community and passion for equitable literacy education.

 Kayden Hamlin